Happy 250th Birthday St. Louis! Let's Take A Walk Down Memory Lane (And A Quiz)

 Just 10 years after opening the first kindergarten class in St. Louis, every public school in the city had one.
 Blow went on to lecture and teach about early education throughout the country until her death in 1916.
-By that time more than 400 cities had kindergartens in public schools.
+By that time, more than 400 cities had kindergartens in public schools.

 For more information about Susan Blow's work, go to the Missouri History Museum's blog.

-Williams is often identified with the south, and it’s true that he was born in Mississippi and spent his first eight years there.
+Williams often is identified with the south, and it’s true that he was born in Mississippi and spent his first eight years there.

 She is perhaps the most controversial person living in the St. Louis area today.

 Phyllis McAlpin Stewart was born and raised in St. Louis.
 She graduated from Washington University in 1944 and married attorney John Schlafly, of a prominent St. Louis family, in 1949 and moved to Alton.

 In 1964 Phyllis Schlafly gained national attention with her self-published book “A Choice, Not an Echo” in support of conservative Republican Barry Goldwater’s campaign for president.

 She gained prominence in the 1970s, founding the Eagle Forum, and campaigning against the Equal Rights Amendment, which was designed to protect women’s rights.
 It had passed both the U.S. House and Senate in 1972 and had gained ratification in 22 states by the end of the year.
 Schlafly’s STOP ERA efforts are credited (and blamed) with slowing the pace of ratification.
 By 1982 the amendment failed, just three states shy of the necessary 38 needed.